tinamayswinkels/sukhavati/_drafts/are-liver-cleanse-supplements-safe-what-ayurveda-says.md

     index: true
 permalink:
 ---
-A quick online search for "liver detox" will give you thousands of results—most of them offering powders, pills, or tea blends claiming to "cleanse your liver fast."
+A quick online search for “liver detox” will give you thousands of results—most of them offering powders, pills, or tea blends claiming to “cleanse your liver fast.”
 But how safe and effective are these supplements?
 And what does Ayurveda, the world’s oldest medical system, have to say about them?

 ### The Problem With Over-the-Counter Liver Detox Products